ibmresilient/resilient-community-apps/fn_scheduler/doc/README.md

 ### Rules
 * Rules must be enabled to be scheduled and are again checked when the scheduled rule is triggered.
 * Rules scheduled must match the invoking Rule.
 For instance, to create a scheduled artifact rule, use the rule `Create a Schedule - Artifact`.
+* All schedules must be in the future
 * Disabled rules will not execute but the scheduled rule will continue to trigger.
 * Rules triggered on closed incidents will not run and the scheduled rule will be removed.
 * Incident notes are created each time a scheduled rule is excuted documenting the rule invocation.